at Illinois Department of Innovation & Technology in Springfield, Illinois, United States

 Prepares and makes presentations to large and small audiences.

 Provides mentoring and training to other staff when required.

 10% Keeps abreast of new developments in the Information Technology (IT) field:

 Continues education by attending meetings, training sessions, seminars and conferences to increase familiarity with and maintain current on IT products, vendors, techniques and procedures.

 Attends demonstrations and exhibitions related to assigned operations.

-5% Performs all other duties as required or assigned that are reasonably within the scope of the duties enumerated above.
+5% Performs other duties as required or assigned which are reasonably within the scope of duties enumerated above.